How will the NDIS affect you?

 The most important point to remember is that that the NDIS has been designed to support you and other Australians living with disabilities to lead a life full of opportunity.
 It has also been structured so that you decide what supports you want to receive and which providers to use to purchase the help you need.

 The amount of funding you will receive, in other words your eligibility, will be directly related to how your disability affects different areas of your life.
-You may be funded to purchase services and equipment from various providers and importantly, as your situation and health changes, you can apply to have your plan adjusted.
+You may be funded to purchase services and equipment from various providers and importantly, as your situation changes, you can apply to have your plan adjusted.

 You will hear about the National Disability Insurance Scheme (NDIS) and the National Disability Insurance Agency (NDIA).
 Don’t let this confuse you.
 Put simply, the NDIA is an independent government body whose job is to implement the NDIS.